The Mayor of London, Sadiq Khan, has declared a climate emergency.

 The window to address the climate problem is shrinking, raising both pressure and interest in creating smart sustainable solutions to address risk at every level, by both public and private actors.
 These include direct, indirect and transitional risks to supply chains, to public infrastructure, to investment portfolios, city services etc.

 Our view is that focusing on creating point solutions – single sector, single technology, single geography, single asset class, etc – to address these risks whether in adaptation, financial transfer or risk reduction will not get us to net zero in time.
 Action will continue to be slow, limited, short-term and uncoordinated.

 So how do we translate willingness into coordinated multi-stakeholder co-creation and action at a systems level?
 How do we overcome short-termism and set aside competition (or agree on pre-competitive scope)?
 How do we drive systems transitions for the scale we need?

-OUR SPEAKER: CEO of EIT Climate-KIC Dr Kirsten Dunlop, will discuss our ‘portfolio approach’ to addressing climate risk and the potential to ‘unleash’ risk capital for systemic change.
+CEO of EIT Climate-KIC Dr Kirsten Dunlop, will discuss our ‘portfolio approach’ to addressing climate risk and the potential to ‘unleash’ risk capital for systemic change.
 We need to look at climate risk differently.
 We are accelerating towards tipping points, that take us beyond the realm of insurance, or the ability to measure and manage climate risk in a business-as-usual framework.
 Transformation is coming, one way or the other.
 When we accept that climate risk is part of a complex, adaptive system, it’s clear that traditional metrics and notions of risk reduction and reporting are not sufficient to address the problem.
 Instead we need to address risk by investing in positive, systemic change, focusing on the exciting opportunities that transformation provides for cities, businesses and citizens.